zubinchopra/portaldocs/portal-sdk/templates/portalfx-controls-dropdown.md

 });
 ```

-#### multiItemDisplayText
+#### MultiItemDisplayText

-If you want to change the format of the default text, you may set `multiItemDisplayText`.
-Include a {0} in the replaced string if you want to include the number of items selected.
+The `multiItemDisplayText` changes the format of the default text.
+Include a {0} in the replaced string to include the number of items selected, as in the following example.

 ```typescript
 this.dropDownVM = DropDown.create(container, {